 - dash of nutmeg

-- Preheat oven to 400 degrees F. Press pie crusts into two 9-inch pie pans and crimp the edges.
+- Preheat the oven to 400 degrees F. Press pie crust into a 9-inch pie pan and crimp the edges.
 Bake for 10 minutes in a 400 degree oven.
-Then reduce oven to 350 degrees F.
+Then take out the pie crust and reduce the oven to 350 degrees F.

-- Sauté onions and mushrooms in the butter until softened.
-Layer bacon, onion/mushrooms, ham and cheese in the two crusts.
+- In a medium skillet, melt the butter and sauté the mushrooms and onion in the butter until softened.
+Layer bacon, onion/mushrooms, ham and cheese in the pre-baked crust.

-- In a medium bowl, combine eggs with the remaining ingredients and mix well.
-Pour into filled crusts and bake for 35 minutes, or until a knife inserted in the center comes out clean.
+- In a medium bowl, combine the eggs with the remaining ingredients and mix well.
+Pour into the filled crust and bake for 35 minutes, or until a knife inserted in the center comes out clean.

-- This recipe can be halved if you only want to make one quiche.
+- This recipe can be doubled if you want to make two quiches.

 - When pre-baking pie crust, line with parchment paper and fill with dried beans to prevent the pastry from puffing.
 Or, use pie weights if you have them.